-It is not unknown for power armors carry along shields3).
-For instance, the M6 Daisy power armor carries on its left forearm a zesuaium shield.
+Power armors sometimes carry physical shields.3) For instance, the M6 Daisy power armor carries on its left forearm a Zesuaium shield.

 The performance of supplemental armor is generally played by the ear by Game Masters.
-They are heavily reliant on the Game Masters protraying a user's skill of interposing the shield between himself and what means to harm him.
+They are heavily reliant on the GM's portrayal a user's skill of interposing the shield between themselves and what means to harm them.

 Given that shields typically are made of heavier plating than what the user is wearing, its resilience can be treated as going up to one step above the tier of the unit.
-For example, the M6 Daisy's zesuaium shield could cope with attacks as a heavy power armor would.
-Damage to the shield is treated individually from the power armor: having a shield does not upgrade a power armor/mecha's defense tier, it is treated as a different location to damage that is tougher than the rest.
+For example, the M6 Daisy's Zesuaium shield could cope with attacks as a heavy power armor would.
+Damage to the shield is treated individually from the power armor: having a shield does not upgrade a power armor/mecha's defense tier; instead, it is treated as a different location to damage that is tougher than the rest.

-There comes a point when a shield has sustained so much abuse that it looks more like an abstract metal representation of swiss cheese rather than anything capable of granting protection.
-How long shields can stand up to damage and deterioration is pretty much under the purview of the GM.
+There comes a point when a shield has sustained so much abuse that it looks more like an abstract metal representation of Swiss cheese rather than anything capable of granting protection.
+How long shields can stand up to damage and deterioration is up of the GM.